Daquiver1/Frontend-Grading-Assignment/fga/README.md

 ## Usage

 Describe how to use the application, highlighting key functionalities such as logging in, viewing grades, reporting missing grades, and contacting instructors.

+The site opens to an overview page which then links to the login page ,a page for viewing grades, one for reporting missing grades, another one for contacting instructors and a last page for help and support.

 ## Contribution